hugogirard/routingHL7MsgToBus/README.md

 You will see the exception at the bottom, you can now click on it and see the exception details.

-Now if you want to see a transaction end to end with the time of execution between all of them you can run this Kusto query.
+Now if you want to see a transaction end to end with the time of execution between all of them, you can run this Kusto query.

 ```sql
 traces